uf-mil/mil/Unsupported-OSes.md

  This means that you will have to use your preferred package manager to pull down GCC.
 To build with GCC you will have to run the following command:

      `catkin_make -DCMAKE_C_COMPILER=/usr/local/bin/gcc-5 -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-5 ...`
+This is assuming that GCC is placed in /usr/local (Homebrew default)